VoxelPrincess/code-spells/bottle/templates_intro.md

-# 🧩 Introduction to Templates in Bottle
+# Bottle Templates Introduction

+Bottle templates allow you to dynamically generate HTML content.

 ## What is a Template?